-A gene that blocks spread of colon cancer [fr]
+A gene blocking the spread of colon cancer [fr]

 The fruitful collaboration between Nice university and the Royal College of Surgeons in Ireland has led to the discovery of a gene which reduces the risks of death by colon cancer and decreases the risk of relapse.